 Receipt requirements

-Submit a claim for reimbursement
+Submit an expense for reimbursement

 When you'll be reimbursed

-Submit a claim after leaving your company
+Submit an expense for reimbursement after leaving your company

 If your benefit has a runout period, you may have extra time to submit claims for qualifying expenses incurred during your employment.
+You can confirm your last day to submit an expense in the Benefits Card Hub.

 Here's what your documentation should include: